 Using the tool

-This calculator helps you show your client the likelihood that they will live to a certain age.
-It is based on UK Life Insurance Industry Data* and you or your client's own assessment of their general health.
+This calculator helps give an indication of the chances of living to certain ages.
+It is based on UK Pensions Industry Data* and your own assessment of your general health.

 You may want to explain to your client that:

-You can find out more about the Longevity Calculator by reading our guide.
+You can find out more about the Longevity Calculator by contacting us.

 Once your client has a better understanding of what age they may live to, and how long their funds may need to last, they can start to consider the decisions they make in retirement.
 For example, they may prefer to have a part of their income guaranteed, so that they have peace of mind that minimum expenses and costs are likely to be covered.
 Or it might be that they want to include protection against escalating costs or inflation if they are likely to live for many more years.